briankabiro/BucketList/Readme.md

 # Bucket List

 This is a bucket list application that allows users to create accounts and to login.
 Once logged in, a user can create a bucket list and add items to it.
+For a live demo of the app, click [here](https://afternoon-island-16667.herokuapp.com/)

 ## Getting Started